-If you are interested in purchasing one or more of my paintings please e mail me at email@example.com
+For more information concerning my artistic development, see “The Boogie Man” by Douglas Lyell, which is available at Amazon.
+If you are interested in purchasing one or more paintings, please e mail me at email@example.com.